XanaduAI/blackbird/doc/blackbird_python/example.rst

 Templates
 ---------

-Templated Blackbird scripts, with templated gate parameters, are saved as ``.xbt`` files.
+Templated Blackbird scripts, with templated gate parameters, are saved as ``.xbb`` files.
 For example, consider the following state teleportation template:

 .. code-block:: python